 The first and the second phase of the project were carried out in Denmark, France, Germany, Spain, Switzerland and the UK.
+(Semrau M, Burns A, Djukic-Dejanovic S, Eraslan D, Han C, Lecic-Tosevski D, Lobo A, Mihai A, Morris J, Palumbo C, Robert P, Stiens G, Stoppe G, Volpe U, Rikkert M O, Sartorius N. (2015).
+Development of an International Schedule for the Assessment and Staging of Care for Dementia.
+Journal of Alzheimer’s Disease 44:139-151).
 Subsequently other centres (usually leading institutions) have joined the project, including Bari (Italy), Istanbul (Turkey), Zurich (Switzerland), Seoul (Korea) and Beijing (China).
 The involvement of centres in different countries was necessary because of differences in the organization of care for people with dementia, cultural differences (including traditions of care and organization of families), the size of the populations that could benefit from the introduction of an assessment tool tested and found valid in the country and the rapid growth of interest in improving the care for the elderly in those countries.
 In addition it was felt that having instruments tested in different countries and developed in equivalent versions in Chinese, English, French, German, Korean, Spanish and Turkish would significantly facilitate subsequent extended use of the assessment instruments in other countries that have one of these languages as their first or second language of communication.

-Once the criteria have been tested and proven to correspond to psychometric requirements EDCON begun the third phase of this project which included the development of a manual and glossary as well as of a menu of interventions that should be considered at different stages of the illness.
+Once the criteria have been tested and proven to correspond to psychometric requirements EDCON begun the third phase of this project which included the development of a manual and glossary for use with the assessment schedule (IDEAL Schedule) as well as of a menu of interventions that should be considered at different stages of the illness.
 In the fourth phase of the project the focus will be on the promotion of the use of the staging system in the countries in which they were developed and in the other countries listed above.
 It is also expected that the investigators will present the results of the work at scientific meetings and in scientific publications.
-EDCON will also continue to monitor the experience with the staging criteria obtained by their application in practice and research.
+AIMHP will also continue to monitor the experience with the staging criteria obtained by their application in practice and research.

 The Staging of Dementia project was a logical consequence of the work of the European Dementia Consensus Network (EDCON) governed by the Steering Committee of the Staging of Dementia project.
 The EDCON group produced a series of widely read publications.

-Burns A, on behalf of the European Dementia Consensus Network, Standards in Dementia Care, 2005, Informa Healthcare
+Burns A, (on behalf of the European Dementia Consensus Network) (ed), 2005.
+Standards in Dementia Care, Informa Healthcare

-Byrne EJ, Benoit M, Lopez Arrieta JM, Geraldi C, Koopmans R, Rolland Y, Sartorius N, Stoppe N and Robert P, For whom and for what the definition of severe dementia is useful: An EDCON consensus, The Journal of Nutrition, Health and Aging, 2008, 12(10): 714-9
+Byrne EJ, Benoit M, Lopez Arrieta JM, Geraldi C, Koopmans R, Rolland Y, Sartorius N, Stoppe N and Robert P (2008).
+For whom and for what the definition of severe dementia is useful: An EDCON consensus, The Journal of Nutrition, Health and Aging, 2008, 12(10): 714-9

-Olde Rikkert MGM, Tona KD, Janssen L, Burns A, Lobo A, Robert P, Sartorius N, Stoppe G and Waldemar G, Validity, reliability and feasibility of clinical staging scales in dementia: A systematic review, American Journal of Alzheimer’s Disease and Other Dementias, 2011, 26(5): 357-365
+Olde Rikkert MGM, Tona KD, Janssen L, Burns A, Lobo A, Robert P, Sartorius N, Stoppe G and Waldemar G (2011).
+Validity, reliability and feasibility of clinical staging scales in dementia: A systematic review, American Journal of Alzheimer’s Disease and Other Dementias, 2011, 26(5): 357-365

-Olde Rikkert MG, van der Vorm A, Burns A, Dekkers W, Robert P, Sartorius N, Selmes J, Stoppe G, Vernooij-Dassen M and Waldemar G, Consensus statement on genetic research in dementia, American Journal of Alzheimer’s Disease and Other Dementias, 2008, 23(3): 262-266
+Olde Rikkert MG, van der Vorm A, Burns A, Dekkers W, Robert P, Sartorius N, Selmes J, Stoppe G, Vernooij-Dassen M and Waldemar G (2008).
+Consensus statement on genetic research in dementia, American Journal of Alzheimer’s Disease and Other Dementias, 2008, 23(3): 262-266

-Stoppe G, on behalf of the European Dementia Consensus Network, Competence Assessment in Dementia, 2008, Vienna: Springer-Verlag
+Stoppe G (on behalf of the European Dementia Consensus Network) (ed), (2008).
+Competence Assessment in Dementia, Vienna: Springer-Verlag

-van der Vorm A, Olde Rikkert M, Vernooij-Dassen M and Dekkers W, on behalf of the EDCON panel, Genetic research into Alzheimer’s disease: A European focus group study on ethical issues, International Journal of Geriatric Psychiatry, 2008, 23: 11-15
+van der Vorm A, Olde Rikkert M, Vernooij-Dassen M and Dekkers W, on behalf of the EDCON panel (2008).
+Genetic research into Alzheimer’s disease: A European focus group study on ethical issues, International Journal of Geriatric Psychiatry, 2008, 23: 11-15